-Numeric characters: 0-9 Alpha Characters: A-Z

-Special Characters: ! '# space / . - ()
+Numeric characters: 0-9 Alpha Characters: A-ZSpecial Characters: $!' # space / . -()$

-Multiple grids can be created and stored until the CMX2-DL's memory is full.
-If the user attempts to store a new file in the CMX2-DL and the size of the file exceeds the capacity of memory, the CMX2-DL will respond with an error message indicating that the memory is unable to store the new file.
+Multiple grids can be created and stored until the FX70's memory is full.
+If the user attempts to store a new file in the FX70 and the size of the file exceeds the capacity of memory, the FX70 will respond with an error message indicating that the memory is unable to store the new file.

-The CMX2-DL has a 4gb SD memory card for virtually unlimited storage capacity.
-Along with every measurement stored, is a corresponding screenshot of the DIGITS, RF, RECT, or B-SCAN views, as well as all the CMX2-DL settings for every individual measurement.
-The screenshot stored with the reading will depend on what view the CMX2-DL was in at the time it was saved.
-For example, if the view was in RECT, then a RECT waveform will be saved with the reading.
+The FX70 is equipped with a 4Gb internal SD card and capable of storing a great deal of data/setup files, as well as screen captures.
+Each measurement is stored with a corresponding snapshot of DIGITS, RF, RECT, or B-SCAN views, as well as all the FX70 settings for every individual measurement.
+The snapshot stored with the reading will depend on what view the FX70 was in at the time it was saved.
+For example, if the view was set to RECT, then a RECT waveform will be saved with the reading.